zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 number: Double or Decimal type.

--    If the input is String or Bigint, it is converted to Double by implicit conversion.
+-   If the input is String or Bigint type, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.
--   If the number is NULL, return NULL.
+-    If the number is null, return null.
 If number is negative or 0, an exception is thrown.

 **Return value**: